-We have filed an application to list our common stock and the Class A Warrants offered pursuant to this prospectus on The NASDAQ Capital Market under the symbols "BRTX" and "BRTXW", respectively.
-No assurance can be given that our application will be accepted.
-We have not applied, and will not apply, to list the Class B Warrants being sold in this offering on The NASDAQ Capital Market or any other market or exchange.
+An application has been filed to have the Class A Warrants offered pursuant to this prospectus quoted on the OTCQB market under the symbol "BRTXW".
+No assurance can be given that the application will be approved.
+We have not applied, and will not apply, to have the Class B Warrants being sold in this offering quoted on the OTCQB market or any other market or exchange.

-- (1) The number of shares of our common stock outstanding before this offering is exclusive of 227,682 shares issuable upon the exchange of notes discussed in "Management's Discussion and Analysis of Financial Condition and Results of Operations Recent Developments Additional Debt Conversions".
-The number of shares of our common stock to be outstanding after this offering is based on 2,854,268 shares outstanding as of October 14, 2015.
-The number of shares of common stock to be outstanding after this offering includes 1,834,862 shares of our common stock sold in this offering, together with 227,682 shares issuable upon the exchange of the notes referred to above.
-Unless otherwise indicated, the number of outstanding shares of common stock presented in this prospectus excludes: - 2,110,091 shares of our common stock issuable upon the exercise of the Class A Warrants sold in this offering, including pursuant to and assuming the full exercise of the underwriter's over-allotment option; - · 1,055,046 shares of our common stock issuable upon the exercise of the Class B Warrants sold in this offering, including pursuant to and assuming the full exercise of the underwriter's over-allotment option;
+- (1) The number of shares of our common stock to be outstanding after this offering is based on 2,971,462 shares outstanding as of October 21, 2015.
+The number of shares of common stock to be outstanding after this offering includes 869,566 shares of our common stock sold in this offering.
+Unless otherwise indicated, the number of outstanding shares of common stock presented in this prospectus excludes: - 1,000,000 shares of our common stock issuable upon the exercise of the Class A Warrants sold in this offering, including pursuant to and assuming the full exercise of the underwriter's over-allotment option; - 500,000 shares of our common stock issuable upon the exercise of the Class B Warrants sold in this offering, including pursuant to and assuming the full exercise of the underwriter's over-allotment option;

-- 1,315,450 shares of our common stock issuable upon the exercise of outstanding options granted under our 2010 Equity Participation Plan as of October 14, 2015 (including 505,250 options which are subject to stockholder approval of an increase in the number of shares of common stock authorized to be issued under our 2010 Equity Participation Plan from 1,000,000 to 2,000,000, or such greater number of shares as the Compensation Committee of our Board of Directors shall determine to propose for stockholder approval, as discussed herein); - 639,550 shares of our common stock that are available for future issuance under our 2010 Equity Participation Plan as of October 14, 2015 (assuming stockholder approval of an increase in the number of shares of common stock authorized to be issued under our 2010 Equity Participation Plan from 1,000,000 to 2,000,000, as discussed herein); - · 792,334 shares of our common stock issuable upon the exercise of outstanding warrants as of October 14, 2015; - · 275,229 shares of our common stock issuable pursuant to the exercise of the underwriter's over-allotment option; and - · 227,682 shares of our common stock issuable upon the exercise of warrants issuable immediately preceding the earlier of (a) the effectiveness of the registration statement of which this prospectus is a part or (b) the listing of our shares of common stock and the warrants sold in the offering on The Nasdaq Capital Market. - 55,046 shares of our common stock issuable upon the exercise of the warrant issued to the underwriter in connection with this offering.
+- 1,315,450 shares of our common stock issuable upon the exercise of outstanding options granted under our 2010 Equity Participation Plan as of October 21, 2015 (including 505,250 options which are subject to stockholder approval of an increase in the number of shares of common stock authorized to be issued under our 2010 Equity Participation Plan from 1,000,000 to 2,000,000, or such greater number of shares as the Compensation Committee of our Board of Directors shall determine to propose for stockholder approval, as discussed herein); - 639,550 shares of our common stock that are available for future issuance under our 2010 Equity Participation Plan as of October 21, 2015 (assuming stockholder approval of an increase in the number of shares of common stock authorized to be issued under our 2010 Equity Participation Plan from 1,000,000 to 2,000,000, as discussed herein); - · 909,528 shares of our common stock issuable upon the exercise of outstanding warrants as of October 21, 2015; - 130,434 shares of our common stock issuable pursuant to the exercise of the underwriter's over-allotment option; and - 26,087 shares of our common stock issuable upon the exercise of the warrant issued to the underwriter in connection with this offering.